mewcs/boxes/README.md

 * Network capabilities.
 	- Allow players to connect to one another.
-	- Standard modules socket and asyncore could be usefull/sufficient for the networking functionality
+	- Standard modules socket and asyncore could be useful/sufficient for the networking functionality.

 * Graphical user interface.
 	- Create a window and render the lines that makes up the various boxes.
 	- Derive user input from the mouse.
-	- pygame module has among other things a simple 2d-renderer
+	- pygame module has among other things a simple 2d-renderer.
+	- Qt is another option.

+* Use the latest stable version of all libraries:
+	- Python 3.3.x
+	- Qt 5.1.x

 Timeframe
 ---------